MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers/devenv-onafterlookup-trigger.md

 # OnAfterLookup Trigger

-Runs after a record a field in a lookup has been selected and the lookup is closed.
+Runs after a field in a lookup has been selected and the lookup is closed.

 ## Applies to